-This project goes into the build of an efficient portable ammo can wood stove that can warm your space, act as a cooking stove, baking oven and an alternative for ground fires at camp sites.
+This project goes into the build of an efficient portable ammo can wood stove that can warm your space, act as a cooking stove, baking oven, and an alternative for ground fires at camp sites.
 This ammo stove is compact and doesn’t take up additional storage.
 All the basic components used in this stove are modular and can be stored inside the stove when not in use.
 These components are easily available in your local hardware store.

-Not only you can use wood logs, paper, twigs but it also runs on wood pellets.
-The system has a gravity fed hopper that feeds the pellets intermittently for consistent heat over a longer period of time.
+Not only you can use wood logs, paper, or twigs but it also runs on wood pellets.
+The system has a gravity-fed hopper that feeds the pellets intermittently for consistent heat over a longer period of time.
 For maximizing the burn, a divided combustion chamber is used.
 This forces the burn to go around a sealed baffle before it exits out the stove pipe providing less smoke and retaining more heat.

 This rubber gasket is replaced using 3/8th inch stove rope.
 This provides heat resistant seal from smoke.

 Remove the handle by drilling along the spot welds on the sides of the handle just enough to weaken them and pull it using a screwdriver.

-The flanges in the stove pipe collars are made by securing them against a wooden fixture and bent them using a hammer.
+The flanges in the stovepipe collars are made by securing them against a wooden fixture and bent them using a hammer.
 The edges are heated with a torch to anneal the metal for hardening.

 Before inserting the stove collars into the lid, the metal sheet inside the lid was removed.
-Using fiber glass cloth, a smoke seal is made around the collars.
+Using fiberglass cloth, a smoke seal is made around the collars.
 The collars are then inserted and the metal sheet is reinstated with help of some stainless steel rivets.

-A adjustable damper is installed inside one of the collars.
-These damper provide control to both burning speed and fire intensity.
-Also the damper in a closed state also acts a base for a steamer or a boiler.
-The damper is made using a thin steel cut out of a disc, the size of the inside pipe diameter.
+An adjustable damper is installed inside one of the collars.
+These dampers provide control to both burning speed and fire intensity.
+Also, the damper in a closed state also acts as a base for a steamer or a boiler.
+The damper is made using thin steel cut out of disc, the size of the inside pipe diameter.
 The shaft from a barbeque skewer is inserted along slots drilled in the disc holding them underneath the collar.

 The portable stove pipe is made out of titanium rolls.
 The titanium prevents corrosion and also distributes the heat efficiently.
-To make a long cylinder without denting the foil, unroll the film across the ground, roll it small enough to get the clips on ,spacing them evenly along the length of the pipe.
+To make a long cylinder without denting the foil, unroll the film across the ground, roll it small enough to get the clips on and spacing them evenly along the length of the pipe.